pipedrive/dependabot-deploy-action/README.md

 #### maxDeployVersion

 The maximum difference in version which should be auto-deployed.
 Allowed values `PATCH`, `MINOR`, `MAJOR`.
-Defaults to `MINOR`.
+Defaults to `MAJOR`.

 #### deployOnlyInWorkingHours

 If true then deploy will be skipped if the PR is created outside of working hours".
-Default `true`
+Default `true`.
+Working hours are defined as Monday-Friday 07:00 - 16:59

 #### timezone

 Timezone defined https://momentjs.com/timezone/ used to verify if the current time is within the working hours.
-Default Europe/Prague
+Default `Europe/Prague`

-#### deployDevDependencies (TODO: So far not working)

-Sets if dev dependencies will be deployed automatically.
-Defaults to `true`.

-#### deployDependencies (TODO: So far not working)
+#### deployDependencies

-Sets if production dependencies will be deployed automatically.
-Defaults to `false`.
+Defines what dependencies should be deployed.
+Either `dev` or `all`.
+Default `dev`

 ### Development